JanDornbusch/ClojureWebTutorial/tutorial16/Readme.md

 Until now I found this script 3 times and it looks similar each time, seems to be a good example ;-)

+If you want to use `println ` to send messages to the console of the browser you will have to add `(enable-console-print!) ` before calling functions which try to print to console!

 ### Adding a new route
 Now, we have to add a route where this file is included to the page.
 Create a new file `testapp\ src\ testapp\ routes\ script.clj ` to prepare the the page.